 What wall? you ask.

 The new-ish rule from Chase that if you have applied for more than 5 credit cards (including authorized users from any bank) in the past 2 years (yes that is 24 months as you see above) you have ZERO chance of being approved for many Chase cards.
 Soon, it seems, all of them including co-branded cards and business cards as well.

 Notice the credit score above.
 What stands out to you.
 Maybe the fact that it is just a few points away from a “perfect” score?
 Yeah, I am impressed with my wife’s score.
-A score this high normally means instant approvals for cards even if you go for a bunch in one day (like we both always do).

 My wife decided, for the points yes but also for testing purposes, to go for a new Chase Sapphire card because it had been a while (years) since she had one.
 The result when calling in to see if there was a way to get approved (since there was no instant approval) was NO. No moving of credit lines around and no chance to speak to a supervisor or anyone else.
 She was told this was a “policy decline” and no one could change that at Chase bank to approve the card.
 Period!